dglass710/resume-generator/Executable/ReadMe.md

 ## **Using the GUI**

-When you launch the application (for example, by running `resume_generator.exe` on Windows), you’ll see a toolbar at the top with the following buttons (from left to right):
+When you launch the application (for example, by running the executable on your system), you’ll see a toolbar at the top with the following buttons (from left to right):

 1. **Customize UI**
    - Opens an interface where you can change the main window title, size, and font.